How They Work

 There are 2 parts to this:

-• Mud particles traveling in any direction will be slowed by the air, until they match the air speed.
+• Mud particles travelling in any direction will be slowed by the air, until they match the air speed.

 • Ideally, we're cycling forwards, so mud particles will be blown backwards relative to our own motion.